gitploy-io/website/docs/concepts/deploy.yml.md

 ```

 ### Deploy Freeze Window
-If you want to prevent deployments for a particular period, such as during a planned vacation period or out of working time, you can configure the `frozen_windows` field.
+**If you want to prevent deployments for a particular period**, such as during a planned vacation period or out of working time, you can configure the `frozen_windows` field.
 During a deploy freeze period, users can not execute any deployment.

 And this configuration uses the cron expression to handle repetitive periods.
 You can check the detail in the [documentation](../references/deploy.yml.md).